Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 Paradise

-Yasmeen is a Yemeni-American high school senior with big dreams.
-Dr. Guy Royston is her science teacher with a mysterious past.
-When Yasmeen asks Dr. Royston for an important favor, it sets off a series of events that challenges their core beliefs about science, faith and the nature of love.
-Includes a conversation with playwright Laura Maria Censabella.
+Yasmeen, a Yemeni-American high school senior with big dreams, turns to her science teacher, Dr. Guy Royston, for a crucial favor.
+The request sets off a chain of events that challenges both of their deepest beliefs about science, faith, and the nature of love.

 Photograph 51